NeuroJSON/jmesh/JMesh_specification.md

     ...
 ]
 ```

-##### MeshPoly
+##### MeshPLC
-`"MeshPoly"` defines a discretized surface made of polygons of uniform or varied edge sizes.
+`"MeshPLC"` defines a discretized surface made of polygons (piecewise linear complex) of
-It must be defined by an array with elements of integer vectors of equal or varied lengths.
+uniform or varied edge sizes.
+It must be defined by an array with elements of integer
+vectors of equal or varied lengths.

 ```
-"MeshPoly": [
+"MeshPLC": [
     [N11, N12, N13, ...],
     [N21, N22, N23, N24, ...],
     [N31, N32, N33, N34, ..., ...],